 Dorie’s Cookies, written by Dorie Greenspan, features a variety of cookies and treats perfect for holiday baking, celebrations, and any other time of the year.
-From basic to international and sweet to savory, flavorful highlights include Salted Chocolate-Caramel Bars, Sweet Potato Pie Bars, Rose-Hibiscus Shortbread Fans, Chocolate Saucisson, Hamantaschen, Vanilla-Brown Butter Madeleines, Coconut-Lime Sablés, Honey-and-Tea Jammers, Puffed Grain and Miso Cookies, and Major Grey’s Roll-Ups.
+From basic to international and sweet to savory, flavorful highlights include Salted Chocolate-Caramel Bars, Rose-Hibiscus Shortbread Fans, Vanilla-Brown Butter Madeleines, Coconut-Lime Sablés, and Puffed Grain and Miso Cookies.
 I will also be sharing her recipe for Coffee-Cardamom Cookies following the review.

 Chapters are divided based on the type of cookie: Introduction; The Perfect-Cookie Handbook; Brownies, Bars, Break-Ups, and Biscotti; Cookies for Every Day, Any Day; Cookies for Weekends, Holidays, and Other Celebrations, The Beurre & Sel Collection; Cocktail Cookies; and Cookie Go-Alongs and Basics.

 The photography is provided by Davide Luciano with styling by Claudia Ficca.
 Every single cookie includes a full page basic photo of the finished product.

 Measurements are listed in US Customary and Metric.
 All of the cookies include a headnote with background information and personal stories.
 I love that Dorie also includes notes for storing the cookies.
 A few of the recipes are followed with possible variations in flavor or style.